vdonthireddy/ollama-rag/read-from-document/README.md

 ## Make sure the docker app is running on your Mac and pull the open source framework to run Large Language Models locally...
 ### pull the docker image ollama/ollama
 ### run the docker container and expose port 11434 so that application can connect to this framework via APIs
-### pull all required LLMs and Embedding Models (here we are pulling llama3 and nomic-embed-text).
-But you can also use other models like gemma, mistral, etc..
+### pull all required LLMs and Embedding Models (here we are pulling mistral, llama3 and nomic-embed-text).
+But you can also use other models like gemma, etc..
 Fora list of supported models, you can visit: https://ollama.com/library?sort=popular
 ```
 docker pull ollama/ollama
 docker run -d -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
+docker exec -it ollama ollama pull mistral
 docker exec -it ollama ollama pull llama3
 docker exec -it ollama ollama pull nomic-embed-text
 ```